 If you are interested in trying out EnduroSport, any of the clubs will be delighted to welcome you.
 All that is required to enter is a club membership and a day licence.
 A suitable machine – trials bike, trail bike or even a scooter was once entered (but its ground clearance meant it was mostly carried round).
 There is also a web site with details of all the events in Scotland, results and regulations available – www.scottishenduros.co.uk.

-The first event is a British Championship at Lossiemouth near Elgin on 30th and 31st of March.
+The first event is a Championship at Lossiemouth near Elgin at Easter weekend.
 A very enjoyable event it is a great start to the year.